Sure Dividend

 Source: Investor Presentation

-UDR reported third quarter 2024 results on October 30th, 2024.
-The company’s adjusted funds from operations declined 2% year-over-year to $0.54 per share in the third quarter.
+UDR reported fourth quarter 2024 results on February 5th, 2025.
+The company’s adjusted funds from operations was flat year-over-year at $0.54 per share.

 The quarterly AFFO payout ratio of 79% is relatively safe for a REIT that must pay out the majority of its earnings to shareholders.
-Physical occupancy of the real estate portfolio declined 40 basis points compared to the prior year period to 96.3%.
+Physical occupancy of the real estate portfolio was flat compared to the prior year period at 96.8%.

 Apartment REITs #1: American Assets Trust (AAT)